Charte-dot/The-Tipsy-Tiger-cg/README.md

 ### Agile
 The Agile methodology was used to plan and create the project.
 Google sheets and Github were the tools used to demonstrate this.
-1. Projects were used to divide the project into three iterations with a simple kanban board.
+1. Github Projects were used to divide the project into three iterations with a simple kanban board.
 2. Milestones were used to create User Stories with a custom template.
 3. Issues were used to create each individual User Story.
 Each story defines the title, statement, and acceptance criteria.